greg-raven/Uncommon-Sense/_posts/2018-11-01-selective-improvement.md

 - William Graham Sumner
 ---

-Nearly all the schemes for 'improving the condition of the working man' involve an elevation of some working men at the expense of other working men.
+Nearly all the schemes for "improving the condition of the working man" involve an elevation of some working men at the expense of other working men.